Matt5sean3/GtkBuilderAid.jl/examples/ex1/README.md

 ### `GtkApplicationWindow` widget

-This widget is the toplevel window for all the widgets in this example.
+This widget is the top-level window for all the widgets in this example.
 It's an application window for improved compatibility with the `GtkApplication` object.

 ### `GtkBox` widget